PER-ARNE GUSTAVSSON, CEO

-BM Agri is a trading company focusing on cereals, oilseeds and fertilizers.
-BM Agri also works with price hedging through various commodity exchanges and provides market information to Swedish farmers.
-BM Agri operates throughout Sweden, focusing on benefit for farmers through cost-efficiency and close relationships with growers and customers.
+BM Agri is a trading company focusing on cereals, oilseeds and fertilisers.
+BM Agri also works with price hedging via various commodity exchanges and provides market information to Swedish farmers.
+BM Agri operates throughout the whole of Sweden, focusing on benefit for farmers through cost efficiency and close relationships with growers and customers.

 BM Agri has been an associated company in the Mellby Gård portfolio since 2011.
-Mellby Gård’s representative on the Board of Directors: Erik Andersson.
+Mellby Gård’s representative on the Board of Directors is Erik Andersson.

 - Headquarters: Lidköping

 - Sales 2020: SEK 761 million

 – FOCUS ON DETAILS MAKES GROWTH POSSIBLE AMIDST TOUGH GLOBAL COMPETITION

 The market for cereals can be unpredictable, with conditions varying from year to year.
 As a wholesaler it is therefore important to focus on details in the entire value chain, from supplier to customer.
 BM Agri does just that, and the company’s operations are growing as a result – with more farmers, more customers and more exports.

 BM Agri is an established wholesaler of cereals and trades primarily in wheat, malt and oilseeds such as rapeseed and linseed produced by farms throughout Sweden.
 BM Agri currently has collaborations with around 3,000 growers.
 The company’s customers are mainly found in the global food and drink industry, and the majority of the products are exported.
 AAK, Absolut Company and Viking Malt are among the largest customers in Sweden.

 “The more deals we do at really good prices, the more farmers want to sell their produce to us.
 We emptied all of our own and the farmers’ stocks in July, which means that we can refill the silos with the new harvest for the year,” says Per-Arne Gustavsson, who took over as CEO at the end of 2019.